gipi/electronics-notes/docs/transistor.md

  - [Bipolar Transistor](http://www.electronics-tutorials.ws/transistor/tran_1.html)
  - [Tutorial](http://blog.oscarliang.net/bjt-bipolar-junction-transistor-beginner-tutorial/)

+### Configuration

+Transistors comprise of three terminals i.e. Base, emitter and collector but when we connected it in a circuit, we require four terminals; two for the input and two for the output.
+To overcome this problem we make one terminal of the transistor common to both input and output terminals.
+The input is fed between the common terminal and one of the other two terminals while the output is obtained between the common terminal and the remaining terminal.
+Based on this, transistor is configured in the circuit in the following three ways:

+ - Common emitter
+ - Common base
+ - Common collector

 ## MOSFET

 Variable resistor controlled by voltage: you can vary the resistence between drain and source